mem48/geocompr/main.md

 ## Coordinate Reference Systems {#crs-intro}

 <!-- This section is work in progress. -->
-Despite the differences between vector and raster spatial data types, they are united by shared concepts intrinsic to spatial data.
+Despite the differences between vector and raster spatial data types, they share concepts intrinsic to spatial data.
-Perhaps the most important of these is the Coordinate Reference System (CRS), which defines how the spatial elements of the data relate to the surface of the Earth (or other body).
+Perhaps the most important of these is the Coordinate Reference System (CRS), which defines how the spatial elements of the data relate to the surface of the Earth (or other bodies).
 <!-- an intro -->
 <!-- for operation data needs to have the same projection -->
 <!-- (for most of the case is better to reproject vector than raster) -->